across the world

 Develop a plan that can help you prioritize your deliverable one-by-one and provide that needed focus per client.
 You’ll be surprised at the amount of accomplishment you’d have at the end of each day.

-Delegate your tasks to your team.
+As a CPA tax accountant, delegate your tasks to your team.
 Assigning responsibility and authority to someone whom you trust is a good leader’s trait.
 If you’re short of staff, consider hiring additional support from freelancers.
 The gig economy is growing and you can always take advantage of it.

 2. Communication & Prioritizing